l12u/docs/README.md

 # docs

-Documentation on the system structure and APIs
+Documentation on the system structure and how everything works.

 ![l12u_structure](./.github/assets/l12u_structure.png)